nauam/Courses/docs/administration/configuration/plugins/configuring.md

 ### Storage Converter Plugins

-Storage Converter plugins are configured in the `qwcontrol-config.properties` file.
+Storage Converter plugins are configured in the `rundeck-config.properties` file.

 Two separate "containers" are used, one for Key Storage, and one for Project Definition Storage.

 - Key Storage
-  - uses a configuration prefix of `qwcontrol.storage.converter`
+  - uses a configuration prefix of `rundeck.storage.converter`
 - Project Definition Storage
-  - uses a configuration prefix of `qwcontrol.config.storage.converter`
+  - uses a configuration prefix of `rundeck.config.storage.converter`

-Add an entry in your `qwcontrol-config.properties` file declaring the converter plugin which will handle content in subpath of the storage container.
+Add an entry in your `rundeck-config.properties` file declaring the converter plugin which will handle content in subpath of the storage container.

 ```